 Choose Seeking Alpha Premium if:

-- You want the broadest possible range of investment opinions on every stock
+- You want the broadest range of investment opinion on every stock

-- You need earnings call transcripts as part of your research workflow
+- Earnings-call transcripts are part of your workflow

-- You already have a strong analytical framework and want diverse perspectives to challenge it
+- You already have a strong analytical frame and want it challenged

-- You want Quant ratings for quick, factor-based screening across 10,000+ stocks
+- You want Quant ratings for fast, factor-based screening across 10,000+ stocks

 Either works if: